behivetech/form-controller/README.md

 - prevents multiple form submissions
 - disables submit button when form is submitting or when there are field/form errors.

 This is still a work in progress.
 It is not ready and in the middle of testing it.
+Documentation of the usage to come.